theol0403/odomDebug/README.md

 display.setResetCallback(resetSensors);
 ```

 To update the robot's position on the screen, you need to call `setData` in a loop.
-The syntax to do so is `display.setData({x, y, theta}, {left, right, middle});`
+The syntax to do so is `display.setData({x, y, theta}, {left, right, middle});`.
+You can give the state QUnits, or you can give it numbers in these units: `inch, inch, radian`.
+The last middle sensor paramiter is optional.

 Here are a few examples:
 ```cpp
 display.setData({0_in, 0_in, 0_deg}, {0, 0, 0}); // QUnits used for state
 display.setData({0, 0, 0}, {0, 0}); // middle sensor ommited
 ```
-You can give the state QUnits, or you can give it numbers in these units: `inch, inch, radian`.
-The last middle sensor paramiter is optional.

 The complete example is in `src/opcontrol.cpp`